jiywww/obsidian-popnote/docs/features.md

 1. **Always Create New Note**
    - Every hotkey press creates a fresh note
    - Best for: Users who want separate notes for each thought
-   - Risk: May create many small notes

 2. **Always Reuse Last Note**
    - Always opens the most recent pop note
    - Best for: Maintaining a single "capture" note
-   - Risk: May mix unrelated content

 3. **Custom Time (Minutes)**
    - Reuses the last note if created within X minutes
    - Configurable in minutes
    - Best for: Capturing related thoughts in bursts
-   - Example: Set to 30 minutes for meeting notes
+   - Example: Set to 60 minutes for meeting notes

 ### Note Naming Patterns